-Graduate program assistantships are intended to encourage and assist students to pursue their course of graduate study, provide students with professional development opportunities and work experience, and support university projects.
+Graduate Assistantships provide students with professional development opportunities, work experience and support university projects.

-Graduate research assistantships are designed to link a graduate student with a faculty member on a meaningful research project, which may lead to a presentation at a conference, a joint publication, or other significant professional activity.
+Research Assistantships link a graduate student with a faculty member on a meaningful research project, which may lead to a presentation at a conference, a joint publication or other significant professional activity.

-Before submitting an application, please review the requirements below to ensure that you are eligible for a graduate assistantship.
+Before applying, please review the requirements to ensure that you are eligible for an assistantship.
 The School of Graduate Studies will verify your eligibility.
-Current Salem State University employees are not eligible for graduate assistantships.
+Current Salem State University employees are not eligible for assistantships.

 - Be unconditionally admitted into a master’s degree program at Salem State University (required)

 - Enrollment in at least six credits each semester (required)

 - Minimum 3.0 undergraduate or 3.5 graduate GPA (preferred)

 - Students may not have more than one assistantship position at a time.

 - Students cannot be employed at the University in a professional capacity and receive an assistantship position.